-To understand and address the education gap between children of color and white children, and low-income and middle and upper-income children, developing strategies to successfully and consistently close this gap.
+To understand and address the education gap between children of color and white children, and between low-income and middle and upper-income children, and to develop strategies to successfully and consistently close these gaps.

 City Garden has been one of the highest-performing charter schools in St. Louis for the past five years.

 City Garden received a 97.5% on Missouri’s MSIP5 evaluation in 2016, its eighth year open as a charter school.
-Also in 2016, 75% of City Garden students achieved proficient or advanced in Communication Arts, in comparison to 37% of St. Louis Public School District students.
-In Mathematics, 44% of City Garden students achieved proficient or advanced on the Missouri Assessment Program (MAP) test, in comparison to 26% of St. Louis Public School District students.
+Also in 2016, 75% of City Garden students achieved proficient or advanced in Communication Arts on the Missouri Assessment Program (MAP) test, in comparison to 37% of St. Louis Public School District students.
+In Mathematics, 44% of City Garden students achieved proficient or advanced on the MAP test, in comparison to 26% of St. Louis Public School District students.

 City Garden attributes its strong academic performance, as well as its high level of parent and student satisfaction, to a number of factors, beginning with the solid foundation our early childhood program for three- to six-year-old students.
 Our Montessori curriculum, multi-age classrooms, highly certified instructors, racial and socio-economic diversity, and very high level of parent involvement have a direct and positive impact on our notably high outcomes.

 City Garden embodies the diversity of the St. Louis region unlike most schools.